 What are the effects of the pandemic on the art industry?
 Were there any unexpected hurdles?

 Febin.
 The art industry, just as all the other industries, faced certain setbacks due to this pandemic, but it is slowly picking up the pace.
 If we convert every hurdle we face into an opportunity, I’m sure we’ll thrive.
 That is what I’m trying to do right now.

-Freelancers are some of the most affected in this pandemic.
-What is the market like for the freelancers now?
+Freelancers are some of the most affected by this pandemic.
+What is the market like for freelancers now?

 How are the art agencies and studios coping with the pandemic?
 How are they supporting the freelancers through this crisis?